DagonMetric/angular-build/README.md

 Another bundling and npm packaging helper tool for Typescript & Angular library projects.
 It also supports for bundling of Angular application projects.

+## Project Moved

+This repo is now archived and moved to [https://github.com/lib-tools/lib-tools](https://github.com/lib-tools/lib-tools).

 ## Features

 * Bundling and npm packaging of Angular & Typescript library projects (internally with [rollup](https://rollupjs.org)).